 A general trade-off is identified between quality and price: users will not accept a high quality if they think it is too expensive.
-In fact, over-assignment can be considered wasteful: it hardly improves the revenue, but markedly deteriorates the admission rate.
+In fact, over-assignment can be considered wasteful; it hardly improves the revenue, but markedly deteriorates the admission rate.
 The appropriate setup of the pricing strategy is key to have a satisfactory revenue for the provider.
 Too high prices drive customers away (in the long run, likely to competitors), with low or no revenue as a result.
 Too low prices can easily be afforded by the users, but also yield very little revenue.
 Price variations also affect the expected number of users in the system; hence, they have to be considered in system dimensioning.
+It has been shown that the correct price setting is key in particular for the CDMA systems, where non-trivial effects appear when the price is changed.